-There was a diverse number of animals that European Caucasians hunted throughout the Ice Age including bison, wild horses, cave lions, cave bears, wolves, wild cattle, red deer, roe deer, fellow deer, beaver and mammoth elephants.
+There was a diverse number of animals that European Caucasians hunted throughout the Ice Age including bison, wild horses, cave lions, cave bears, wolves, wild cattle, red deer, roe deer, fallow deer, beaver and mammoth elephants.

-Europe's animals have had some irreversible extinctions including the cave bear, woolly mammoth, woolly rhinoceros and giant deer.
+Europe's animals have had some irreversible extinctions including the cave bear, wooly mammoth, wooly rhinoceros and giant deer.
 Scientists have spent considerable time on re-wilding initiatives in Europe with plans to reinvigorate the megafauna populations.
 They have successfully reintroduced European bison (pictured right).
 In the Ice Age bison lived on open tundra, today they live in forest areas and during the First World War the numbers were decimated and through careful and selective breeding their numbers are roughly 3,000 today.